byui-cit/learning-modules/modules/js/objects/ponder1.md

 <div class="callout">

-One important concept when using Object Literals like this is `this`.
+One important concept when using Object Literals is `this`. "`this`" is a keyword in Javascript.
 When you create an object it creates a reference to itself.
 That reference is called `this`.
-We will need to use that reference in our methods for them to work
+We will need to use that reference in our methods for them to work.

 For example inside our `enrollStudent` method we will need to access the `sections` portion of our object.
 We have to tell the code where to look for `sections`.
 In english it would sound like this: 'Look inside of the current object for a property called `sections`'.
 In code it looks thus: